rolling-scopes-school/tasks/tasks/calculator.md

   ## Required functionality

 - Calculator
-  - When a user opens the page the default calculator values should be set (values from session storage have higher priority than values described above)(zip code, credit score, term, mileage, apr, trade-in, down payment )
+  - When a user opens the page the default calculator values should be set (values from session storage have higher priority than values described above)(post code, credit score, term, mileage, apr, trade-in, down payment )
   - Create a .js file with mock data for the info card, and get this data asynchronously in your react component. (required fields: msrp, vehicle name, dealer name, dealer phone, dealer rating) (You can use Promise.resolve(mockData) to make it async).
-  - Validate Down Payment and Trade-In values
+  - Validate Down Payment and Trade-In values.
+(Show messages to indicate that limit has been exceeded).
   - Run calculations after any input value change (only in case if entered values are valid, otherwise show validation error)
   - While data is loading, show spinner icon
   - Share Trade-In, Down Payment and Credit Score values between loan and lease calculator (if a user entered trade-in value on loan tab, and then switched an active tab to lease, he should see entered trade-in for loan and vice versa).